mit-6861/MIT-6861.github.io/_pages/project.md

   - "catch up" by re-submitting the previous phases
 - projects cannot change team members after Phase 1

-### PHASE 0: Individual IDEAS (3%)
+### PHASE 0: INDIVIDUAL IDEAS (3%)
-For this initial stage, each student is expected to
+For this initial stage, each student is expected to generate an idea for a project.
+Full details will be provided in Canvas.
+In short, you need to succinctly list:
+- Your research question/project idea (~2 sentences)
+- Dataset(s) to be used (1 sentence)
+- Metrics to be used (1 sentence)
+- Ideas do you have for an initial approach or model (1-2 sentences)

+We will read through all of these ideas and help select the ones that are most well-framed and positioned for success.
+For example, we will filter out the ones that are too difficult or easy, along with ones that are inappropriate for any other reason.

+### FORMING TEAMS (UNGRADED):
+- If you are enrolled in 6.8611 and thus taking the CIM portion of the course, you must select team members that attend your own CIM session.
+We will provide a spreadsheet to assist with this.
+For your project, your team must select (and optionally enhance) one of your team member's ideas that were selected from PHASE 0.
+- If you are *not* enrolled in a CIM portion of the course (i.e., all 6.8610 students), then you are permitted to select non-CIM teammates.
+We will provide a spreadsheet to assist with this.
+For your project, your team must select (and optionally enhance) one of your team member's ideas that were selected from PHASE 0.
+- If you wish for us to help you select teammates, we will be happy to do so.
+Please rank as many of the projects as possible (via a Google Form that we will provide), and we will help find the optimal student-to-project assignment so as to reach the maximum, global happiness.

 ### PHASE 1: PROPOSALS (5%)
-With your newly-formed teams, you will brainstorm research project ideas and write a 1-page proposal about one of them.
+With your newly-formed teams, you will refine your research project idea and write a 1-page proposal.
 Specifically, you must:
-- contribute a few research project ideas (e.g., 1-3) within the `Research Brainstorming` spreadsheet
-- within that spreadsheet's `Student Roster` tab, add your name (required) and any additional background information (optional) you'd like to share about yourself.
-This will help everyone balance their team as they're considering teammates
-- for one of your research ideas, write a 1-page summary that:
   - describes the problem in terms of why it's an important one (every published paper's abstract/intro accomplishes this. so, we're looking for something similar, not ground-breaking claims like how it will impact society)
   - lists a few (3-5) related papers and any commentary you may wish to include
   - details the measurement for success (e.g., BLEU score, F1 score, a novel comparison, etc)
-  - is there a dataset you have in mind?
+  - list the pertinent dataset(s)
-  - optionally describe a few ideas (1-2) you have for solving the problem
+  - describe a few ideas (1-2) you have for approaching/solving the problem
-- indicate in the `Research Brainstorming` spreadsheet which of your ideas you selected for your 1-page writeup.

-We'll provide feedback on your proposal, and we'll also help narrow down all projects to a list of just ~20 projects.
+We'll provide feedback on your proposal.

-### PHASE 2: ABSTRACT + RELATED WORKS + INTRODUCTION (5%)
+### PHASE 2: RELATED WORKS + INTRODUCTION (UNGRADED)
-Here, you will form teams and you all will collectively refine your **Phase 1 Proposal** and write the first three sections of your research paper (using the LaTeX template):
-- Abstract
-- Related Works
-- Introduction
+To help keep everyone on track, we will ask you to submit your paper, which should include a Related Works and Introduction.

 Since you are still becoming familiar with your project, the Related Works section doesn't have to be perfect or exhaustive yet.
 The expectation is that you've clearly identified the most similar works and the broader, tangential scope of related works.
 Likewise, the Introduction should clearly introduce and describe your problem.
-I expect this section to improve significantly over time, but for now it should be well-organized, such that any outsider could easily follow and digest your problem and the scope of it.
+We expect this section to improve significantly over time, but for now it should be well-organized, such that any outsider could easily follow and digest your problem and the scope of it.

+### SELF-/PEER- EVALUATION (5%):
+We want to make sure every team member fairly contibutes.
+People rarely deliberately choose to be a bad team member; it's usually by accident due to poorly communicated expectations.
+To help with this communication and accountability, each student is required to privately complete a Google Form that asks one to rate oneself and their teammates.
+This is your chance to reflect on what is working well, what could be improved, and to let us know of any issues so that we can help out.

-### PHASE 3: BASELINES (10%)
+### PHASE 3: BASELINES (UNGRADED)
-You will improve your Abstract, Related Works, and Introduction, while incorporating feedback from Phase 2.
-Additionally, you will start new sections titled **Models** and **Experiments**.
+You will start new sections titled **Models** and/or **Experiments**.
 Specifically, you are expected to explain your system in any way you see fit, which is _usually_ in a section titled **Models** or Methodology.
 Your experiments section should describe your exact setup, along with your baseline model's results (usually in a sub-section title Results).
 Again, it is okay if these results aren't good yet, as nobody can perfectly predict the outcome.
 This is the nature of science and research.
 However, we do expect to see a reasonable approach for a baseline model, one that is not expected to perform very well but is a simple yet sensible initial approach to the problem.
 As a reminder, baseline results are critical to your work as they will help inform you of future directions to take, and they will serve as a reference point for your later results.
 That is, if you later develop a complicated, technical solution, how should one interpret its results?
 How will we know if its particular accuracy score is actually good?
 The baseline model provides that contrast and puts all future experiments into perspective.

-### PHASE 4: HEAVY EXPERIMENTATION + CHECK-IN (0%)
-Before the Phase 4 deadline, update us on your progress via: (1) submitting on Canvas your current working draft of your paper; and (2) speaking to us in Office Hours.
-You do not need to add any new sections to your paper, such as Discussion or Conclusions.
-This is because we want to ensure you spend sufficient time on your actual model, results, and refining the current contents of your paper.

-### PHASE 5: HEAVY EXPERIMENTATION + CHECK-IN (0%)
-Before the Phase 5 deadline, update us on your progress via: (1) submitting on Canvas your current working draft of your paper; and (2) speaking to us in Office Hours or during class time.
-You do not need to add any new sections to your paper, such as Discussion or Conclusions.
-This is because we want to ensure you spend sufficient time on your actual model, results, and refining the current contents of your paper.
+### SELF-/PEER- EVALUATION (5%):
+Same as the previous self-/peer- evaluation, but you will evaluate the status since the last evaluation (3 weeks ago).

-### FINAL DELIVERABLES (30%)
+### PHASE 4: FINAL DELIVERABLES (30%)
 #### 1. PAPER + IMPACT STATEMENT
-- Using the [ACL templates](https://2021.aclweb.org/calls/papers/#paper-submission-and-templates), write a short paper that is exactly 4 pages (when excluding your references and impact statement).
-To be clear, your references do not count toward this 4-page requirement.
-So, your paper will likely be 5 pages in total length when you count the references.
+- Using the [ACL templates](https://2021.aclweb.org/calls/papers/#paper-submission-and-templates), write a paper that is 5-8 pages (when excluding your references and impact statement).
+To be clear, your references do not count toward the page limit.
 - Append your paper+references with an **Impact Statement** that details the possible ethical and societal ramifications of your project.
 The length should be at least 2 paragraphs.
-The [full expectations/details can be found here](https://docs.google.com/document/d/1OiDYo0cRj1ybe0n6-4TS7jWlZBNPzxHRBRN3_DsJsIs/edit?usp=sharing), which is also used for my IACS Master's Capstone Research course.
-This may bring your total page count to 6 pages.
+The [full expectations/details can be found here]().

 You will be evaluated on:
 - all technical aspects of your research, ensuring that you: